Bus Accident Injury Claims in Sandy Springs and Atlanta, Georgia

 I was on a city bus that ran through an intersection and was hit by another vehicle.
 I wasn’t really hurt badly, but my back has been sore.
 Should I see a doctor?

-At Robbins & Associates, PC we advise anyone who has been in a bus accident to seek medical attention as quickly as possible.
+At Robbins Law, PC we advise anyone who has been in a bus accident to seek medical attention as quickly as possible.
 Some injuries may take a while to manifest symptoms; without a medical report, it can be difficult to construct a case if your condition worsens.

 The bus company’s insurance carrier offered me a settlement that seems reasonable.
 Should I take it?

 The bus company’s insurance company wants to settle your case as quickly as possible.
 In its haste to close the case, the company’s attorney and insurance company may try to pressure you to settle for less money than you may be entitled to as full compensation for your injuries.
 We recommend that you consult with bus accident attorney Laurie Robbins before accepting the company’s settlement.

 My husband was injured on a charter bus and has not been able to work.
 Is my family entitled to compensation?

 Bus accident attorney Laurie Robbins would have to evaluate the facts of your case.
 However, if your family is suffering loss of income and other hardships due to your husband’s not being able to work, you may have grounds for a case.